 Spiders and webs can be removed by frequent dusting, sweeping, or vacuuming in corners, under furniture, behind pictures and other hiding places.
 Any undisturbed area may harbor spiders.
 Since spiders eat insects, eliminating household insects will help cut down spider numbers.
-As a last resort, household formulations of materials such as resmethrin, permethrin, bifenthrin, cyfluthrin, deltamethrin, tetramethrin, or pyrethrins sprayed in cracks and crevices and in corners (floor & ceiling) of rooms may be used to control both spiders and the insects they eat.
+As a last resort, household formulations of materials such as resmethrin, permethrin, bifenthrin, cyfluthrin, deltamethrin, tetramethrin, or pyrethrins sprayed in cracks and crevices and in corners (floor and ceiling) of rooms may be used to control both spiders and the insects they eat.

 When Using Pesticides